Can our troubles melt like lemon drops?

 “Well, some people without brains do an awful lot of talking, don't they?”

 Facts matter.
 Words matter.
-And reasoned, fallacy-free arguments matter.
+Reasoned, fallacy-free arguments matter.
+LYING MATTERS.

 The norms that govern coherent and constructive debate are tossed aside at our peril.
 When these are lost – in the maelstrom of lies and alternative facts - the rules are simple and brutal.
 Force wins every debate – no matter logic or morality.

-Words become nothing more than weapons – to be used according to their impact in the moment – regardless if they accurately portray their adversary, are based on facts or contradict the ones last used.
+When words become nothing more than weapons – to be used according to their impact in the moment – regardless if they accurately portray their adversary, are based on facts or contradict the ones last used, we all lose.

 “You know who doesn’t care about norms?
 The flying monkeys!” says Sue.
-“And they’ve started to take over.
-Who’s going to stop them?”
+“In the US, they’ve already taken over.
+Who’s going to stop them here?”

 - 30 -